 If you are injured in an apartment in Virginia, your right to sue the apartment complex owner or manager depends on where and why the accident causing the injury occurred.

-Landlords – including the people or businesses that own or manage apartment complexes – have a duty to act with reasonable care to safeguard those who enter the premises.
-When they breach this duty, and someone is injured as a result, the apartment complex may be legally responsible.
+Landlords – including the people or businesses that own or manage apartment complexes – must act with reasonable care to safeguard those who enter the premises.
+When they breach this duty, and someone is injured.
+As a result, the apartment complex may be legally responsible.
 Each case is unique, so if you were injured, talk to a personal injury lawyer to find out if you have a case.

 Legal duty of landlords

-Landlords have a duty to take reasonable care in protecting residents and visitors who enter the property.
+Landlords must take reasonable care in protecting residents and visitors who enter the property.
 The landlord may be found negligent if they failed to do any of the following, and it contributed to the injury:

 - Maintain the common areas in a safe condition